 As an Amazon Associate, WorkshopCalc earns from qualifying purchases.

-Standard calculations assume 8-foot ceilings.
-For each foot above 8 feet, we add a 10% adjustment to account for the increased air volume.
-A 12-foot ceiling workshop has 50% more air volume than the same footprint with 8-foot ceilings, requiring proportionally more cooling and heating capacity.
+For each foot above the standard 8-foot ceiling, we add 10% to account for increased air volume.
+A 12-foot ceiling has 50% more air to condition.

-South-facing windows and skylights can add significant heat load during summer months.
-Heavy sun exposure adds 15% to your cooling requirements, while shaded or north-facing spaces may need 10% less capacity.
+Heavy sun exposure adds 15% to cooling requirements, while shaded or north-facing spaces may need 10% less capacity.

 DIY mini-split systems like MRCOOL are designed for homeowner installation and come with pre-charged line sets.
 No HVAC license is required in most areas.
 However, you will need basic electrical skills for the 240V connection and the ability to mount the indoor and outdoor units.
 The installation typically takes 4-8 hours for someone with moderate DIY experience.
 You will need a hole saw, level, drill, and basic hand tools.
 The most challenging aspects are running the electrical circuit and properly sealing the wall penetration where the refrigerant lines pass through.